ACD 515: Nepotism

 Persons related to each other may be employed at the university, including the same department or unit.
 Each individual must be hired on his or her own merits and not because the individual is related to a person whom the university wishes to recruit.
 Hiring officials must determine that both individuals are qualified and suitable hires for the university.
 Similarly, there is no prohibition against relatives of faculty members or academic professionals being enrolled as students at the university.

-However, no employee of the university may hire, appoint, review, supervise, direct, promote, or participate in decisions involving hire, renewal, retention, supervision, promotion, evaluation, instruction, or compensation of a relative, or a member of the employee’s established household (referred to collectively as “relative”).
+However, no employee of the university may hire, appoint, review, supervise, direct, promote, or participate in decisions involving hire, renewal, retention, supervision, promotion, evaluation, instruction, or compensation of a relative, or a member of the employee’s established household, or a person with whom the employee is in a romantic or sexual relationship (referred to collectively as “relative”).

 Relatives Who Are Recommended for Hire Independently